Jondal Municipality: Coat of arms

 The coat of arms was granted on 27 November 1987 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Gules, three boathooks bendwise issuant from sinister base Or" (På raud grunn tre skrått framveksande gule båtshaker).
-This means the arms have a red field (background) and the charge is a set of three boat hookss lined up diagonally.
+This means the arms have a red field (background) and the charge is a set of three boat hooks lined up diagonally.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 This design was chosen to symbolise the importance of sailing and shipping along the Hardangerfjord.
-Historically, Jondal has been known for its shipyards and sailing college.
+Historically, Jondal Municipality has been known for its shipyards and sailing college.
 The arms were designed by Arvid Sveen.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Jondal.
+The Church of Norway has one parish (sokn) within Jondal Municipality.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.